smallzee/smallzee/README.md

 ## About Me

 Self-driven Software Developer passionate about startups, clean code, and team collaboration.
-Experienced in PHP, Laravel, VueJs, jQuery, AlphineJS, Nodejs, ExpressJS, JavaScript, MySQL, Postgres, Bootstrap, Tailwind Css, Heroku, Flutter, and Laravel Livewire, with a strong focus on software architecture and continuous learning
+Experienced in PHP, Laravel, VueJs, jQuery, AlphineJS, Nodejs, ExpressJS, JavaScript, MySQL, Postgres, Bootstrap, Tailwind Css, Heroku, Flutter, and Laravel Livewire, with a strong focus on software architecture and continuous learning.

 ## Connect with me